elbaih101/Cucumber_Selenium_POC_Workframe/documentations/ApiLesteningUsingDevTools.md

 This documentation provides a clear overview of the `API` class, detailing its methods and usage for handling network requests and responses during Selenium tests.
 Adjust the examples as needed for your specific use case.

-the `API` is used through the project on various occasions check [NazeelCalculatons](nazeel calculations.md)
+the `API` is used through the project on various occasions check